-- 2 x cabins with a single bed $30.00 pp with power.
+- 2 cabins with power and king single bed in each. $30.00 single occupancy.
+If you wish to share a cabin, it's $20.00 each person.
 We don’t pre-book the cabins, whoever arrives first for the day has first option.

-- We have limited Wifi and no cell coverage on site but there is a landline you can use.
+- Limited Wifi and no cell coverage but there is a landline you can use.

-- Possible ride to town for resupply (30km return trip) depending on timings.
-There is also a local shuttle company; the return trip to town will cost about $20 pp if there are 6-8 of you
+- Local shuttle and taxi company - return trip to town will cost about $20 pp if there are 6-8 of you.

 - We will hold drop boxes for no-charge.

 NOTE: Please don't send us email orders for food.
 WE DO NOT resupply for you, or buy your food.
 We do however have emergency food and have been known to throw the odd TA dinner party or two.